Minimum Hilbert-Schmidt distance for Schmidt rank 2 states: States with Schmidt rank 2

 To begin, we first note that the Hilbert-Schmidt norm is invariant under partial transposition.
-This let's us work in the partially transposed Hilbert space and use the PPT criterion\footnote{Making the boundaries of positive semi-definiteness clear.} to construct the density matrix for the closest separable state in $2\times2$ and $2\times 3$ dimensional Hilbert spaces.
-Secondly, it is easy to see that in the partially transposed Hilbert space the reference state and the closest separable state are both diagonal in the same basis, \ie, share the same set of eigenvectors.
-Using the Gilbert's algorithm it is apparent that the trace of the commutator of the partially transposed state and candidate closest separable state tends to zero.
-We also provide a analytical argument for this in the Appendix~\ref{app:commutator}.
-An argument to this effect can also be found in the article \cite{verstraete-method}, where the authors also provide an algorithm to obtain the closest PPT state to a given state.
-Here we give a concise description of the steps followed in the said algorithm, given the reference state $\rho$ and its partial transpose $\rho^\Gamma$: \begin{enumerate} \item Calculate eigenvalue decomposition of $\rho^\Gamma = UDU^\dag$, where $D$ is diagonal and has entries $d_i$. \item Construct a diagonal matrix $E$ such that the entries $e_i=d_i+\lambda$.
-If $d_i<0$ or $d_i+\lambda<0$ then $e_i=0$. \item The closest PPT state is given by $\rcss = (UEU)^\Gamma$ \end{enumerate} The authors note that the method does not always give a valid density matrix, and numerical studies suggest that the reason is that there is no clear way to calculate $\lambda$ used above.
+This lets us work in the partially transposed Hilbert space and use the PPT criterion

-In this article, we improve upon this method so that we always obtain a valid density matrix, as well as concretely relating minimum \HSD with Negativity of the given state.
-To begin we set the notation.
-By $\rho$ we denote the reference state, by $\rho^\Gamma$ the partial transpose, $f$ is the function $f(\rho)=\sqrt{\rho^\dag \rho}$, and $\mathbb{I}$ as usual is the Identity matrix of the requisite dimension.
-Then the algorithm to obtain the closest separable state is as follows.
+to construct the density matrix for the closest separable state in Hilbert spaces of dimension $2\times2$ and $2\times 3$.
+In higher dimensions, the state constructed will be called the closest PPT state instead.
+Secondly, it seems to be the case that in the partially transposed Hilbert space the reference state and the closest separable state are both diagonal in the same basis, \ie, share the same set of eigenvectors.
+Using the Gilbert's algorithm \cite{HSD-1}, to optimise over the set of separable states for randomly generated two qubit entangled states, the Hilbert-Schmidt norm of the commutator of the partially transposed state and candidate closest separable state tends to zero.
+We also provide an analytical argument for this in the Appendix~\ref{app:commutator}.
+An argument to this effect can also be found in the article \cite{verstraete-method}, where the authors also provide an algorithm, to obtain the closest PPT state to a given state.
+Here we give a concise description of the steps followed in the said algorithm, given the reference state $\rho$ and its partial transpose $\rho^\Gamma$: \begin{enumerate} \item Calculate the eigenvalue decomposition of $\rho^\Gamma = UDU^\dag$, where $D$ is diagonal and has entries $d_i$. \item Construct a diagonal matrix $E$ with the entries $e_i=d_i+\lambda$.
+If $d_i<0$ or $d_i+\lambda<0$, then set $e_i=0$. \item The closest PPT state is given by $\rcss = (UEU)^\Gamma$ \end{enumerate} The value of $\lambda$ is determined using Lagrange multipliers in \cite{verstraete-method}.
+The authors note that the method does not always give a valid density matrix.
+The reason this method sometimes fails is that the redistribution of eigenvalues in the partially transposed space sometimes leads to negative eigenvalues in the normal space.
+A similar analysis is also presented in \cite{hsd-neural-net}.
+We will analyse this failure point in what follows for the class of pure states with Schmidt rank 2.